marcoax/MA_eu_cookie_law/README.md

 EU cookie law php/jquery utility
 A simple Jquery plugin for the EU cookies Law.
-Pprovided an implementation sample in the index.php file.
+Provided an implementation sample in the index.php file.